 Russell K. (“Rusty”) Henson has been flying since 1974 and earned his first Instructor certificate in 1991.
-He purchased his first airplane in 1977, his first helicopter in 2000, and has amassed over 6,000 (accident-free) hours.
+He purchased his first airplane in 1977, his first helicopter in 2000, a multi-engine aircraft two years later, and has amassed over 6,000 (accident-free) hours.
 Henson holds the highest grade of certificate, the Airline Transport Pilot, and is qualified to teach single engine, multi-engine airplanes, helicopters and instrument flying in all of these aircraft as a US FAA certified flight and ground instructor (CFII).

-Trained as an engineer and working as an airport consulting engineer in the planning, design, and construction of airports, he received his Master’s degree in Civil Engineering in 1981 and retains his Registered Professional Engineering credentials in Illinois and Colorado.
+Trained as an engineer and working as an airport consulting engineer in the planning, design, and construction of airports, he received his Master’s degree in Civil Engineering in 1981 and retains his Registered Professional Engineer credentials in Illinois, Colorado, and New Mexico.

-As a Resident Engineer with the United States Federal Aviation Administration he was responsible for managing construction of aviation navigational aids: Instrument Landing Systems, Approach Light Systems, Terminal Radar, etc. Adding to his instructor credentials, Henson also received Cirrus Standardized Instructor Pilot (CSIP) training and certification at the Duluth, Minnesota factory in 2011.
+As a Resident Engineer with the United States Federal Aviation Administration, he was responsible for managing construction of aviation navigational aids: Instrument Landing Systems, Approach Light Systems, Terminal Radar, etc. Adding to his instructor credentials, Henson also received Cirrus Standardized Instructor Pilot (CSIP) training and certification at the Duluth, Minnesota factory in 2011.
 The Cirrus is a high performance Technically Advanced Aircraft (TAA) incorporating avionics and automation found in modern “state-of-the-art” cockpits.
-Henson was also invited to attend ground school for high-altitude helicopter operations training at the Colorado Army National Guard facilities in Eagle, Colorado (HAATS).
+While teaching Mountain Flying courses in Eagle Colorado, Henson was also invited to attended ground school for high-altitude helicopter operations training at the Colorado Army National Guard facilities (HAATS).

 Henson periodically participates as a volunteer Instructor in the Pilot Proficiency Program at yearly AirVenture events in Oshkosh, Wisconsin through his membership in the National Association of Flight Instructors (NAFI) and the Society of Aviation and Flight Educators (SAFE).

-Henson permanently re-located to Mexico in 2007 and became the co-founder of Jovenes Aguilas de Mexico in San Miguel de Allende, a youth-oriented program begun in the United States by the Experimental Aircraft Association that has introduced aviation to over two million children all over the world.
-As a volunteer pilot and event coordinator, he has worked to promote General Aviation in Mexico and has introduced hundreds of children to aviation since 1993 at no cost to the participants.
+Henson returned to the US from to Mexico after twelve years, during which time he was the co-founder of Jovenes Aguilas de Mexico in San Miguel de Allende, a youth-oriented program modeled after the Experimental Aircraft Association’s “Young Eagles” program (over two million children flown).
+As a volunteer pilot and event coordinator, he has worked to promote General Aviation in Mexico and has introduced hundreds of children to aviation since 1995.

-Henson and his company Alas de San Miguel is based at the Celaya, Guanajuato airport (MMCY) and is also available throughout Mexico to provide ground and flight training in owner’s airplanes or helicopters.
+Our company Alas de San Miguel (Wings of Saint Michael), LLC is based at the Santa Fe, New Mexico airport (KSAF) and is also available throughout the southwest to provide ground and flight training in owner’s airplanes or helicopters.

 We look forward to flying with you!